Health & Safety Policy

 In the event that COSHH evaluation reveals that any employee or member is engaged in any process within the premises that may give rise to the need for health surveillance, this will be arranged and records will be kept by the Management Committee.

-Any accidents must be reported to the Cooperative Member in charge of running the print studio (Members are on a changing rota).
+Any accidents must be reported to the Cooperative Member/Technician in charge of running the print studio (Members are on a changing rota).
 Committee Members are responsible for logging any accidents in the accident book and informing the Committee at meetings.

 In order to check working conditions and environments and to ensure safe working practices are being followed, LPW will: